avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 The third book of the series dived into Dalinar's path of a terrorizer on the battle field, demonized by something referred to as the thrill that fed his on-going blood-thirst - leading to him burning ~10K people after a betrayal, which also led to the death of his wife.

-It's difficult to truly believe that Dalinar should be role modeled, even though he has made amends and changed his ways - was his past too tough to look past?
+It's difficult to truly believe that Dalinar should be role modeled, even though he has made amends and changed his ways - was his past too tough to disregard?
 A decision you will have to make on your own!

 I truly loved the fact he was able to move past in his own journey to become the man he did!

 **_Jasnah_**

 One of the strongest, most intelligent, and uptight characters in the book.
-She was a devoted scholar, took details very seriously, and documented every finding as a true scholar.
+She was a devoted scholar, took details very seriously, and documented every finding for the world.
 She believed in herself, in her research, and did what was logical and necessary for the good of her nation.

 I believe Jasnah has characteristics we all strive for, but few actually achieve.
 Why?
 We relax a little, enjoy life, instead of studying every minute we can.